Kafa'ah: Objectives

-The Hadhrami Controversy
+The Hadhrami controversy

-Social Stratification Between Sayyids and Non-Sayyids
+Social stratification between Sayyids and non-Sayyids

 The controversies associated with the doctrine of kafa'ah were exemplified in a chain of events which occurred in Hadhramaut, Yemen, in 1905.
 People of the Ba 'Alawi sada, especially of Hadhrami descent, adhered to a stricter and more rigid system of social stratification based on the kafa'ah of descent.
 In particular, a Sayyid woman is prohibited from marrying a non-Sayyid man.
 This extreme position is absent in the canon of orthodox Shāfi'i scholarship, the school to which the Hadramis otherwise adhered.
 Controversy erupted when a number of marriages between Sayyid women and non-Sayyid men were publicly discovered, which thus became a subject of public condemnation and clamour because of their perceived unsuitability.

-The Dissent by Rashid Rida and Ahmad Sūkartī
+Dissent by Rashid Rida and Ahmad Surkati

-In response to the heated controversy, an Islamic reformer by the name of Rashid Rida argued that such marriages were valid and permissible, in his journal al-Manār in Egypt.
+In response to the heated controversy, Islamic reformer Rashid Rida argued that such marriages were valid and permissible, in his journal al-Manār in Egypt.
 There was nothing in Islamic law, as he argued, that prohibited marriages between Sayyid women and non-Sayyid men.
 Rida's views were echoed by Ahmad Surkati, who wrote a pamphlet in 1915 titled Surah al-Jawāb (The Form of the Answer) in permitting such marriages based on the principle of equality.
 According to Surkati, kafa'ah should be restricted to the rationale of ensuring a good relationship between the partners; accordingly, if a woman decides to marry someone seemingly inferior, because "of other such qualities which please women", she is allowed to do so.

-It must be stressed again that the traditional Hadhrami interpretation of kafa'ah (in restricting marriage between Sayyid women and non-Sayyid men) is not found in the canon of orthodox Islamic scholarship.
-The arguments promulgated by Rida and Sūkartī are thus merely a defense of traditional Islamic scholarship as much as they are a rejection of Hadhrami societal attitudes determined by self-interest.
+The traditional Hadhrami interpretation of kafa'ah (in restricting marriage between Sayyid women and non-Sayyid men) is not found in the canon of orthodox Islamic scholarship.
+The arguments promulgated by Rida and Surkati were defenses of traditional Islamic scholarship and rejections of Hadhrami societal attitudes determined by self-interest.